hpang19/1510-term-project-game/README.md

 Once making the tea, his caffeine level will increase.
 The player needs to fight against the final boss, which is Joey and Hsin.

 [Final Boss] To win the game, you need to win from the battle with Joey and Hsin.
-They will
+They will bother you with python-related questions.
+You have to answer the question right and then make to go work!